 The number of casualties on the American side was much lower than in other landing operations.
 However, the percent of casualties were very high.
 By the time the battle was over, The 1st Marine Division had sustained about 35% causalities.

-Would you like to explore top side of Peleliu island with us?
+Would you like to explore Peleliu island with us?
 We offer land tours usually on Saturdays and we dive the stunning reefs surrounding the island on Thursday.

 Please feel free to contact us directly if you would have any questions.
 We love to hear from you.